Evaluating the Robustness of Deep Reinforcement Learning for Autonomous Policies in a Multi-agent Urban Driving Environment: Comparative study

 \subsubsection{\textbf{Scenario 1: Training and testing of multi-agent ACs}}

 First, we train AC policies $\pi_{AC}$ in a multi-agent driving environment.
-There are DRL-based as well as a few auto-controlled cars driving around each of the AC agents representing human drivers from real-life scenarios.
+There are DRL-based, as well as a few auto-controlled cars driving around each of the AC agents representing human drivers from real-life scenarios.
 We train $\pi_{AC}$ policies using the reward function $R_{AC}$ described in Section~\ref{sec:Reward}.
 The performance of AC policies that are trained in the first scenario is shown in Figure~\ref{fig:Step1}.
-By training the $\pi_{AC}$ policies for a fixed number of iterations, almost every AC policy converges faster except the $\pi_{AC-IMPALA}$ and $\pi_{AC-TD3}$ based policy. $\pi_{AC-A3C}$ based DRL policies get to a state stable max episodic reward after a few training episodes.

-Next, for testing and validating ACs in a multi-agent \textit{Scenario 1} all seven DRL-based ACs drive next to each other, as well as around auto-controlled cars, therefore acting as independent non-communicating competitive driving agents, illustrated in Figure~\ref{fig:Step2_4}\textbf{(a)}.
-The driving performance of each AC is evaluated against the four Driving Performance Metrics.
+Next, for testing and validating ACs in a multi-agent \textit{Scenario 1} all six DRL-based ACs drive next to each other, as well as around auto-controlled cars, therefore acting as independent non-communicating competitive driving agents, illustrated in Figure~\ref{fig:Step2_4}\textbf{ (a)}.
+The driving performance of each AC is evaluated against the six Driving Performance Metrics.